-Program providers must use a unique identifier when completing the Provider Tracking Input Form.
+Program providers must use a unique identifier when completing the Tenant data form.
 Program providers must use the same number on the Provider/Landlord Agreement.
-Such a unique identifier protects personally identifying information; however, OHCS must be able to match up the Provider/Landlord Agreements with the data entered into the Smartsheet in order to ensure no duplication of funds have been used for the client.
+Such a unique identifier protects personally identifying information; however, OHCS must be able to match up the Provider/Landlord Agreements with the data entered into the Smartsheet in order to ensure no duplication of funds have been used for the tenant.